FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 To think like a lizard 🦎 you're going to have to change the way you think about creating and managing docker containers/stacks.
 This is going to be most difficult if you aren't heavily using compose stacks already.

-Komodo does not have a way to create standalone containers that way Portainer does.
-It expects you to create stacks ([docker compose](https://docs.docker.com/reference/compose-file/) `compose.yaml` files) for everything you want to manage.
-It _does_ support starting/stopping existing containers but that's not really what it's there for.

 Komodo wants you to _declaratively_ define what is it you want to run, rather than _imperatively_ creating it for you the way Portainer->Containers does.

 This is not limited to standalone containers, either.
 If you have existing stacks running on a machine Komodo will not automatically surface them in the UI the way dockge does when pointed to a folder full of compose files.
 While Komodo can manage existing stacks/compose files you will still need to "create" the stack in Komodo and tell it where the files are before it can take over management.[^import]